calvinalkan/better-wordpress-hooks/README.md

 ### Dependency Resolution

 Let's look at a complex example of how dependency resolution works with BetterWpHooks.
-This is assuming that you are using the inbuilt ``Illuminate/Container Adapater``.
-With other containers there might be slight differences with how you need to define method and constructor dependencies.
+This is assuming that you are using the inbuilt ``Illuminate/Container Adapter``.
+With other containers, there might be slight differences with how you need to define method and constructor dependencies.

 The ```BookingEventsListener``` shall handle various events regarding Bookings. ( creation, deletion, rescheduling etc.)

-When a Booking is canceled we want to notify the hotel owner and the guest and also make an API-call to booking.com to update our availability.
-However we only need the ``BookingcomClient`` in one method of this EventListener lets not make it a constructor dependency.
+When a Booking is cancelled we want to notify the hotel owner and the guest,  and also make an API call to booking.com to update our availability.
+However, we only need the ``BookingcomClient`` in one method of this EventListener let's not make it a constructor dependency.

 Our class will look like this: